Su Muy Key: Comments

-Her sister, actress and businesswoman Margo Su, made a dislike of her sister in her book Alta Frivolidad (1990): "Rosa's skin is white and soft; With the lights of the theater she looks pearly.
+Su's sister Margo Su made a dislike of her sister in her book Alta Frivolidad (1990): "Rosa's skin is white and soft; With the lights of the theater she looks pearly.
 She's tall and with long arms, when she dances them moves sweetly and with elegance, gives the sensation of being in the sea.
 Her hair is black, crow-winged color with bluish flashes.
 She is beautiful.
 Even her name is cute: Su Muy Key.
 Muy Key means "Rose", in Chinese.
 The worst happened to her: she was labeled as a "Exótica" despite the fact that she is the opposite: Her dance is refined, ethereal, nothing ties her to the cry of African jungle or the sensuality of the Pacific islands.
 Su Muy Key is the mystical, elegant, mysterious and deep dance.
 She replaced Tongolele in the cabaret Club Verde with everything and the spectacular advertisements in the press and the huge posters stuck in all the streets of the city and, of course, her name was preceded by the fashionable adjective: The Exótica Su Muy Key.
 As sometimes happens, Rosa is totally different in her daily life to the figure of the scenes.
 She is simple and sweet in her dealings, an untiring accountant of jokes, she hates fame because she can no longer go to the market to choose her ingredients (she is a splendid cook) or stop talking to the butcher or the vegetable vendor.
 She goes out into the street without a drop of makeup on her face and dressed in simplicity, which seems wrapped in furs and silks.
 Either way, people are stunned in her wake, like an apparition.
 She has a lot of "angel" and a great personality".